 To be classified as raw land a property has not been used for:

 - Any improvements, buildings, sheds, fences, or maintained trails

 - Driveway or road access

 Raw land may be used to build a future house.
-Sprawling Appalachian hills make it the perfect place to start farming livestock, tend crops, beekeeping, or grow your own Christmas Trees!
+Sprawling Appalachian hills make it the perfect place to start farming livestock, tending crops, beekeeping, or growing your own Christmas Trees!

 Before you buy raw land you’ll want to see if there are restricted accesses to the property.
 It’s common in the High Country of North Carolina for remote, mountainous raw properties to have no access via roads.

 Learn more about what it takes to live in rural Appalachia to prepare for some other country quirks you might not expect!